 Jeffersontown Mayor Bill Dieruf has announced he will run to be the next mayor of Louisville.

-Dieruf has served three terms as the mayor of suburban Jeffersontown, which is situated within the boundaries of Louisville Metro and operates as a quasi-independent city.
+Dieruf has served three terms as the mayor of suburban Jeffersontown, which is situated within the boundaries of Louisville Metro and operates as an independent city.

 During a campaign announcement Wednesday, Dieruf said he wants to focus on jobs, safety and education.